xcore/sc_multi_uart/doc/component_description.rst

 Module description
 ==================

-The Multi UART module consists of transmit and receive servers.
+The MultiUART module consists of transmit and receive servers.
 These can be employed independently or together based on the application needs.

 Cores
 -----

-The Multi UART component comprises two logical cores, one acting as a transmit (TX) server for up to 8 uarts, and the other acting as a receive (RX) server for up to 8 uarts.
+The MultiUART component comprises two logical cores, one acting as a transmit (TX) server for up to 8 uarts, and the other acting as a receive (RX) server for up to 8 uarts.

 Buffering
 ---------